Using a Business Broker to Sell a Business

 - Ability to Convert Interest in Buying a Business into an Actual Sale.
 Business brokers can help to create competition among potential business buyers, making suggested changes to an offer so that is it more likely to be accepted.

 - Expertise in Business Sales.
-A business broker has knowledge with all required details to successfully close the sale of a business.
+A business broker knows all the required details to successfully close the sale of a business.

 Disadvantages of Using a Business Broker to Sell a Business